 What Is Peanut Butter?

 The Peanut Butter is a food paste or spray made from ground, dried-burnt peanuts.
 It often contains extra ingredients that change the taste or texture, such as salt, sweetener, or emulsifier.
-It is famous in many countries.
+Peanut is famous in many countries.
 It is served as a spread on bread, toast, or crackers and made into sandwiches (especially the Butter and jelly sandwiches).
-It used in several breakfast and dessert dishes such as peanut-flavored granola, smoothies, crepe, cookies, brown, or croissants.
+Peanut used in several breakfast and dessert dishes such as peanut-flavored granola, smoothies, crepe, cookies, brown, or croissants.
 It is like other Peanut Butter, such as cashew butter and almond butter.

 Peanut Butter’s nutritious: